On the higher analytic vectors of $\mathbf{B}_e$: Analytic vectors and condensed mathematics

 \subsection{Condensed functional analysis}

 We give an overview of some results of condensed functional analysis spread in the literature.
-We expand on some specific colimits of Fréchet spaces of interest to us. \begin{defn} We say $W \in \operatorname{Mod}_{K}$ is \textbf{classical} if $W$ is of the form $\underline{V}$ for a topological vector space $V$ over $K.$ If $W= \underline{V}$ is classical, then we say $W$ is a \textbf{solid Banach space} (resp. \textbf{solid Fréchet space}) if $V$ is a Banach space (resp.
-Fréchet space) in the usual sense.
+We expand on some specific colimits of Fréchet spaces of interest to us. \begin{defn} We say $W \in \operatorname{Mod}_{K}$ is \textbf{classical} if $W$ is of the form $\underline{V}$ for a $(T1)$ topological vector space $V$ over $K.$ We say $W$ is a \textbf{solid Banach space} (resp. \textbf{solid Fréchet space}) if $W$ belongs to the essential image of $\underline{(-)}$ restricted to the category of Banach spaces (resp.
+Fréchet spaces) in the usual\footnote{A Banach (resp.
+Fréchet) space is a complete Hausdorff TVS whose topology is defined by a single (resp. a countable family of) seminorm(s).} sense.
 A (not necessarily) classical $W \in \operatorname{Mod}_{K}$ is called \textbf{solid LF-space} if it can be written as a countable colimit of solid Fréchet spaces. \end{defn}